 Multilingual Sentiment Analysis

 This analysis is something class apart & difficult as well.
 It requires a lot of preprocessing and the use of multiple resources.
-The use of sentiment lexicons, noise detection algorithms, takes a lot of coding and time to implement
+The use of sentiment lexicons, and noise detection algorithms, takes a lot of coding and time to implement.

 Why Sentiment Analysis is important?

 Now, putting forward the real world of sentimental analysis through its significance and why it is necessary.
-Primarily, it allows companies to automate their business processes, getting actionable insights, and save the time required for manual data processing, so basically making them more efficient.
+Primarily, it allows companies to automate their business processes, get actionable insights, and save the time required for manual data processing, basically making them more efficient.

-Let’s talk more specifically and dig deeper on its applications
+Let’s talk more specifically and dig deeper into its applications

 Customers love being heard.

 Every time a customer mentions your brand name, you should be listening.
 Because each time they mention you, it gives your company the chance to get a glimpse of their sentiment towards your brand and your products.